datadryad/dryad-app/documentation/external_services/amazon_aws_ec2_setup.md

-sudo /opt/certbot/bin/pip install --upgrade pip sudo /opt/certbot/bin/pip install certbot certbot-apache sudo ln -s /opt/certbot/bin/certbot /usr/bin/certbot sudo certbot certonly --apache sudo cp /etc/letsencrypt/live/sandbox.datadryad.org/fullchain.pem /etc/pki/tls/certs/letsencrypt.crt sudo cp /etc/letsencrypt/live/sandbox.datadryad.org/privkey.pem /etc/pki/tls/private/letsencrypt.key
+sudo /opt/certbot/bin/pip install --upgrade pip sudo /opt/certbot/bin/pip install certbot certbot-apache sudo ln -s /opt/certbot/bin/certbot /usr/bin/certbot sudo certbot certonly --apache #If it complains about port 80, change the port at the top of datadryad.org.conf (temporarily) and restart apache sudo cp /etc/letsencrypt/live/sandbox.datadryad.org/fullchain.pem /etc/pki/tls/certs/letsencrypt.crt sudo cp /etc/letsencrypt/live/sandbox.datadryad.org/privkey.pem /etc/pki/tls/private/letsencrypt.key
 ```

+To get Apache using the new certificates:
+1. Update datadryad.org.conf to use the certificate files (and the 443 port at the top)
+2. Restart Apache
-To get Apache using the new certificates, rebuild the Target Group (as in the section above), using HTTPS setting instead of HTTP.
+3. In AWS, rebuild the Target Group (as in the section above), using HTTPS setting instead of HTTP.

 Set up shibboleth service provider